14. Text Data

 Note

-The str and repr functions can create string representations of a number of objects, with the former being more human-readable and latter slightly more technical.
+The str and repr functions can create string representations of many objects:

 x = np.array([1, 2, 3])

-Note that repr often returns an output that can be interpreted as executable Python code literally (with no or few adjustments, however, pandas objects are one of the many exceptions).
+The former is more human-readable, and the latter is slightly more technical.
+Note that repr often returns an output that can be interpreted as executable Python code with no or few adjustments.
+Nonetheless, pandas objects are amongst the many exceptions to this rule.

-str.center, str.ljust, str.rjust can be used to centre, left-, or-right justify a string so that it is of at least given width, which might make the display thereof more aesthetic.
+str.center, str.ljust, str.rjust can be used to centre-, left-, or right-align a string so that it is of at least given width.
+This might make the display thereof more aesthetic.
 Very long strings, possibly containing whole text paragraphs can be dealt with using the wrap and shorten functions from the textwrap package.

 Further, with IPython/Jupyter, we can output strings that will be directly interpreted as Markdown-formatted: